King Crin: The Pig King (Marche)

-The Pig King (Prato)
+The Pig King (Spoleto)

 Author Stanislao Prato collected a tale from Spoleto with the title Il re porco.
 In this tale, a baker has three beautiful daughters.
 One day, they are visited by an old woman who brins with her a pig.
 The old woman tells the girls about the pig's marvellous abilities, and convinces the elder girl to come with her to see it for herself.
 The girl, the old woman and the pig go to a meadow, and the old woman locks the girl with the pig in an underground castle, then explains she will not be released until the pig finds himself a wife.
 Down in the subterranean castle, the pig insists to marry the girl, but she refuses.
 The old woman traps the girl behind a room, and goes to fetch the second girl, who undergoes the same events.
 Finally, the youngest sister decides to go with the old woman so she can meet her sisters, and agrees to marry the pig.
 On hearing this, the pig turns into a human youth, who says he is a prince, cursed by the old woman since his childhood, and could only be saved if a woman agrees to marry him in pig form.
 However, the girl cannot tell anyone about this.
 The girl agrees to his terms, and goes to meet her elder sisters, telling them she accepted the pig's proposal to save them.
 The sisters press further and the girl is forced to tell the secret.
 Suddenly, the old woman enters through the doors and orders the elder sisters to return home, adding that the girl's prince will return to his kingdom, and she will only find him if she wears down seven pairs of iron shoes and fill seven jars with her tears - in the timespan of eight months.
 On learning this, the girl commissions the seven pairs of iron shoes and begins her quest.
 After seven months, she meets the old woman again, who gives her a nut and an almond nut, and direct her to a city where the human pig prince is.
 As a final piece of advice, the old woman tells the girl to open the nuts and use their contents to bribe for a night with the prince.
 The girl follows her orders, dons a pilgrim disguise and goes to the city, then cracks open the nut (which produces a golden pillow) and the almond (which produces a golden statue).
 The girl trades the golden objects with the local queen for a night with the prince; she fails to wake him up on the first night, because he was given a sleeping drink by the queen, but manages to wake him up on the second.
 The queen enters the prince's chambers and tries to expel the pilgrimess, but the prince wakes up and expels her instead, letting the pilgrimess be with him.